pingidentity/pingdirectory-go-client/configurationapi/docs/AddLogFileRotationListener200Response.md

 SetSchemas sets Schemas field to given value.

-### GetOutputDirectory

-`func (o *AddLogFileRotationListener200Response) GetOutputDirectory() string`

-GetOutputDirectory returns the OutputDirectory field if non-nil, zero value otherwise.

-### GetOutputDirectoryOk

-`func (o *AddLogFileRotationListener200Response) GetOutputDirectoryOk() (*string, bool)`

-GetOutputDirectoryOk returns a tuple with the OutputDirectory field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOutputDirectory

-`func (o *AddLogFileRotationListener200Response) SetOutputDirectory(v string)`

-SetOutputDirectory sets OutputDirectory field to given value.

-### HasOutputDirectory

-`func (o *AddLogFileRotationListener200Response) HasOutputDirectory() bool`

-HasOutputDirectory returns a boolean if a field has been set.
+### GetAwsExternalServer

+`func (o *AddLogFileRotationListener200Response) GetAwsExternalServer() string`

+GetAwsExternalServer returns the AwsExternalServer field if non-nil, zero value otherwise.

+### GetAwsExternalServerOk

+`func (o *AddLogFileRotationListener200Response) GetAwsExternalServerOk() (*string, bool)`

+GetAwsExternalServerOk returns a tuple with the AwsExternalServer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAwsExternalServer

+`func (o *AddLogFileRotationListener200Response) SetAwsExternalServer(v string)`

+SetAwsExternalServer sets AwsExternalServer field to given value.

+### GetS3BucketName

+`func (o *AddLogFileRotationListener200Response) GetS3BucketName() string`

+GetS3BucketName returns the S3BucketName field if non-nil, zero value otherwise.

+### GetS3BucketNameOk

+`func (o *AddLogFileRotationListener200Response) GetS3BucketNameOk() (*string, bool)`

+GetS3BucketNameOk returns a tuple with the S3BucketName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetS3BucketName

+`func (o *AddLogFileRotationListener200Response) SetS3BucketName(v string)`

+SetS3BucketName sets S3BucketName field to given value.

+### GetTargetThroughputInMegabitsPerSecond

+`func (o *AddLogFileRotationListener200Response) GetTargetThroughputInMegabitsPerSecond() int64`

+GetTargetThroughputInMegabitsPerSecond returns the TargetThroughputInMegabitsPerSecond field if non-nil, zero value otherwise.

+### GetTargetThroughputInMegabitsPerSecondOk

+`func (o *AddLogFileRotationListener200Response) GetTargetThroughputInMegabitsPerSecondOk() (*int64, bool)`

+GetTargetThroughputInMegabitsPerSecondOk returns a tuple with the TargetThroughputInMegabitsPerSecond field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTargetThroughputInMegabitsPerSecond

+`func (o *AddLogFileRotationListener200Response) SetTargetThroughputInMegabitsPerSecond(v int64)`

+SetTargetThroughputInMegabitsPerSecond sets TargetThroughputInMegabitsPerSecond field to given value.

+### HasTargetThroughputInMegabitsPerSecond

+`func (o *AddLogFileRotationListener200Response) HasTargetThroughputInMegabitsPerSecond() bool`

+HasTargetThroughputInMegabitsPerSecond returns a boolean if a field has been set.

+### GetMaximumConcurrentTransferConnections

+`func (o *AddLogFileRotationListener200Response) GetMaximumConcurrentTransferConnections() int64`

+GetMaximumConcurrentTransferConnections returns the MaximumConcurrentTransferConnections field if non-nil, zero value otherwise.

+### GetMaximumConcurrentTransferConnectionsOk

+`func (o *AddLogFileRotationListener200Response) GetMaximumConcurrentTransferConnectionsOk() (*int64, bool)`

+GetMaximumConcurrentTransferConnectionsOk returns a tuple with the MaximumConcurrentTransferConnections field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMaximumConcurrentTransferConnections

+`func (o *AddLogFileRotationListener200Response) SetMaximumConcurrentTransferConnections(v int64)`

+SetMaximumConcurrentTransferConnections sets MaximumConcurrentTransferConnections field to given value.

+### HasMaximumConcurrentTransferConnections

+`func (o *AddLogFileRotationListener200Response) HasMaximumConcurrentTransferConnections() bool`

+HasMaximumConcurrentTransferConnections returns a boolean if a field has been set.

+### GetMaximumFileCountToRetain

+`func (o *AddLogFileRotationListener200Response) GetMaximumFileCountToRetain() int64`

+GetMaximumFileCountToRetain returns the MaximumFileCountToRetain field if non-nil, zero value otherwise.

+### GetMaximumFileCountToRetainOk

+`func (o *AddLogFileRotationListener200Response) GetMaximumFileCountToRetainOk() (*int64, bool)`

+GetMaximumFileCountToRetainOk returns a tuple with the MaximumFileCountToRetain field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMaximumFileCountToRetain

+`func (o *AddLogFileRotationListener200Response) SetMaximumFileCountToRetain(v int64)`

+SetMaximumFileCountToRetain sets MaximumFileCountToRetain field to given value.

+### HasMaximumFileCountToRetain

+`func (o *AddLogFileRotationListener200Response) HasMaximumFileCountToRetain() bool`

+HasMaximumFileCountToRetain returns a boolean if a field has been set.

+### GetMaximumFileAgeToRetain

+`func (o *AddLogFileRotationListener200Response) GetMaximumFileAgeToRetain() string`

+GetMaximumFileAgeToRetain returns the MaximumFileAgeToRetain field if non-nil, zero value otherwise.

+### GetMaximumFileAgeToRetainOk

+`func (o *AddLogFileRotationListener200Response) GetMaximumFileAgeToRetainOk() (*string, bool)`

+GetMaximumFileAgeToRetainOk returns a tuple with the MaximumFileAgeToRetain field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMaximumFileAgeToRetain

+`func (o *AddLogFileRotationListener200Response) SetMaximumFileAgeToRetain(v string)`

+SetMaximumFileAgeToRetain sets MaximumFileAgeToRetain field to given value.

+### HasMaximumFileAgeToRetain

+`func (o *AddLogFileRotationListener200Response) HasMaximumFileAgeToRetain() bool`

+HasMaximumFileAgeToRetain returns a boolean if a field has been set.

+### GetFileRetentionPattern

+`func (o *AddLogFileRotationListener200Response) GetFileRetentionPattern() string`

+GetFileRetentionPattern returns the FileRetentionPattern field if non-nil, zero value otherwise.

+### GetFileRetentionPatternOk

+`func (o *AddLogFileRotationListener200Response) GetFileRetentionPatternOk() (*string, bool)`

+GetFileRetentionPatternOk returns a tuple with the FileRetentionPattern field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFileRetentionPattern

+`func (o *AddLogFileRotationListener200Response) SetFileRetentionPattern(v string)`

+SetFileRetentionPattern sets FileRetentionPattern field to given value.

+### HasFileRetentionPattern

+`func (o *AddLogFileRotationListener200Response) HasFileRetentionPattern() bool`

+HasFileRetentionPattern returns a boolean if a field has been set.

 ### GetDescription